How to Get to Val Thorens

 Other airports for Val Thorens

-While Geneva is the most popular choice for many travellers, Val Thorens can also be reached from Chambéry, Lyon and Grenoble.
-Chambéry is the closest airport by road, while Lyon and Grenoble can work well depending on flight availability, timings and total trip cost.
+Although Geneva is often the best all-round option, Val Thorens can also be reached from Chambéry, Lyon and Grenoble.
+Chambéry is the closest airport by road, while Lyon and Grenoble can still be worth considering if flight times are better or if Geneva fares are unusually high on your travel dates.

 Airport Approx. Distance Typical Transfer Time* Example Private Price Best For